hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 const peer = client.newPeer(....);
 await channel.initialize({discover:true, target:peer});
 ```
-When the channel is initialized using service discover and peers and orderers are added
+When the channel is initialized using service discovery and peers and orderers
-to the channel, a peer with the address that was used for service discover
+are added to the channel, a peer with the address that was used for service
-will likely be on the list of discovered peers.
-A peer instance with the address
+discovery will likely be on the list of discovered peers.
+A peer instance with
-used for service discover will be added to the channel with the same address that the
+the address used for service discover will be added to the channel with the
-peer instance used for service discover.
+same address as the peer instance used for service discovery because the peer
+instance used on the initialize call is not added to the channel, it is only
+used on the initialize call.

+If the application chooses to use no longer use the peer on the initialize
+call or the peer that was automatically assigned call the `channel.initialize()`
+again and provide a peer instance or name.
+This new peer will be used going
+forward for service discovery calls.

 ##### Using connection profile:
 When using a connection profile, all the peers and orderers on the network will no